 Can I easily find a taxi from the theater?

 Our location near Michigan Avenue ensures that you will find taxis with relative ease.
 There is also a taxi stand across the street from the Harris Theater.

 We strongly encourage you to arrive at least a half hour prior to curtain.
 This will provide you with plenty of time to park your vehicle, pick up your tickets and use the facilities.
 If you find yourself with more time, you may visit the Guthman Gallery on the Orchestra level and enjoy the concessions up to an hour prior to curtain without feeling rushed.

 We try our best to begin all concerts on time.
 Late seating policies vary from performance to performance based on the desire of the performing Company and the Harris Theater Front of House Manager.
 Some Companies do not allow late arrivals.
-In some instances, to help reduce distracting noises during the performances, there are designated pauses in each program when late arrivals will be able to be seated.
+In some instances, to help reduce distracting noises during the performances, Companies will designate pauses in the program when late arrivals will be able to be seated.
 If you arrive late, you can listen to the concert over the monitors in the Theater lobbies.
 However, we recommend that you wait close to your seating area’s entrance so that we can seat you as soon as the pause occurs.
 Unfortunately, some concerts have no late seating.
 If you have to leave a concert before its end, please do so between program works.
 Readmission is not always guaranteed.

 How long is a typical performance?

 Program length varies, but a typical performance lasts about two hours, including one intermission.
 Most other events run about the same length, some a little shorter, some a little longer.
 You can always call us at 312.334.7777 for an estimated length.

 What Can I bring into the theater?